-21. Teacher Education Council, TEC (permanent) - assigned to the Faculty Senate and advisory to the Faculty Senate and the Dean of the College of Education
+Teacher Education Council, TEC (permanent) - assigned to the Faculty Senate and advisory to the Faculty Senate and the Dean of the College of Education

 - a.
 Purpose: The Teacher Education Council (TEC) is the equivalent of a college curriculum committee for all professional teacher education degrees and endorsement programs at KSU.
 The TEC is a standing university-wide governance committee, established to represent the entire Educator Preparation Provider (EPP) in curricular and policy matters affecting these programs.
 Recommendations are forwarded to the UPCC or GPCC as appropriate.
-The EPP includes any faculty member at KSU who identifies with or wants to contribute to teacher preparation and formally joins one or more of the professional teacher education program groups (e.g., elementary, middle grades, secondary, P-12). - b.
-Membership: Membership on the TEC is representative of all degree programs, several significant academic support functions, students at the basic and advanced levels, and the world of practice: - 1.
-TF 14: elected from those Degree Programs with a primary affiliation to EPP graduate and undergraduate degree programs by program faculty. - Academic Support 6: Representatives from; Center for Field Experiences, Impey Teacher Education Advisement Center, Educational Technology Center; Bagwell College of Education Dean's appointees to represent multicultural perspectives, technology, and teacher education assessment. - 3.
-SD 6: four undergraduate and two graduate students selected by the program faculty. - 4.
-Alumni/Practicing Professionals:
+The EPP includes any faculty member at KSU who identifies with or wants to contribute to teacher preparation and formally joins one or more of the professional teacher education program groups (e.g., elementary, middle grades, secondary, P-12).

+- b.
+Membership: Membership on the TEC is representative of all degree programs, several significant academic support functions, students at the basic and advanced levels, and the world of practice:

+- 1. TF 14: elected from those Degree Programs with a primary affiliation to EPP graduate and undergraduate degree programs by program faculty.

+- 2. Academic Support 6: Representatives from;

+- i.
+Center for Field Experiences,

+- ii.
+Impey Teacher Education Advisement Center,

+- iii.
+Educational Technology Center;

+- iv.
+Bagwell College of Education Dean's appointees to represent multicultural perspectives, technology, and teacher education assessment.

+- 3. SD 6: four undergraduate and two graduate students selected by the program faculty.

+- 4. Alumni/Practicing Professionals:

+- i.
 Elementary teacher,

+- ii.
 Middle grades teacher,

+- iii.
 Secondary teacher,

+- iv.
 P-12 teacher,

+- v.
 P-12 administrator selected by program faculty.

-5. Ex-officio (nonvoting):
+- 5. Ex-officio (nonvoting):

+- i.
 EPP deans;

+- ii.
 EPP department chairs.

+- c.
+Term: 2 years

-22. Undergraduate Policies and Curriculum Committee (UPCC) - assigned to the Faculty Senate and advisory to the Faculty Senate and the Provost/VPAA a.
+Undergraduate Policies and Curriculum Committee (UPCC) - assigned to the Faculty Senate and advisory to the Faculty Senate and the Provost/VPAA

+- a.
 Purpose: This committee evaluates proposed changes to the undergraduate curriculum for consistency with university policies and goals and forwards approved proposals to the Provost.
 This body provides periodic reports of its actions to the Faculty Senate Executive Committee.
-As needed, this body makes policy recommendations to the Faculty Senate regarding the undergraduate curriculum development and review process.

-b.
-Membership:

-TF 21: two elected from each degree granting college and one elected from the General Education Council.
-AD 3 a member of the Provost/VPAA office, a librarian, registrar.
-SD 2: two undergraduate students appointed by the President of Student Government in consultation with the Vice President for Student Affairs.
+As needed, this body makes policy recommendations to the Faculty Senate regarding the undergraduate curriculum development and review process. - b.
+Membership: - 1.
+TF 21: two elected from each degree granting college and one elected from the General Education Council; - 2.
+AD 3 a member of the Provost/VPAA office, a librarian, registrar; - 3.
+SD 2: two undergraduate students appointed by the President of Student Government in consultation with the Vice President for Student Affairs. - c.
+Term: 2 years